 This Sugar Cookie Fruit Tart combines some of my loves all in one recipe: Sugar Cookies, Lemon Cream, and Fresh Fruit (which is also ahhh-mazing on a Lemon Sugar Cookie Fruit Pizza!).
 While this is a non-traditional fruit tart, it is still incredibly delicious and worthy of the tart name.

 A fruit tart is composed of three parts: the crust, the custard, and the fruit.
 And I can’t really tell you which component is my favorite.
 But, I really do like crust, which is actually what inspired this tart-baking day.
 After making my lemon sugar cookies, I realized that sugar cookie dough as a crust would be so good.

 And, I was in the mood for a dessert I could whip up at a moment’s notice–hence sugar cookie fruit tarts.
-Instead of a traditional custard, I opted for instant vanilla pudding, which is a perfect custard substitute when you’re in a hurry.
+Instead of a traditional custard, I opted for instant vanilla pudding (I use this all of the time!
+Even in cookie recipes and cream pies!), which is a perfect custard substitute when you’re in a hurry.
 Mix in some fresh whipped cream or frozen whipped topping, and you’ve got a light, airy instant custard.

 I made mini tarts from tart pans from Pampered Chef.
 I was at a Pampered Chef party with my mom, and they were just so cute.
 I didn’t order them, but they wound up under the Christmas tree a few months later–my mom knows me too well!
-But, similar ones can be ordered online through Rachael Ray’s store, Food Network, or Kohl’s.
 Of course, you can make one large tart or make teeny ones in muffin cups, but these mini tarts are too cute!
 And for me, the perfect sized dessert!

 - 1 egg

-- 1/4 c almond milk (you can use regular milk as well)
+- 1/4 cup almond milk, you can use regular milk as well

 - 1/2 tsp vanilla extract